 This well-known pizzeria from Salt Lake City brings its family-friendly, casual dining to Park City.
 With big New York-style slices made from fresh, high-quality ingredients, Este keeps customers coming back for more.
 Here, you will find salads, make-your-own pizzas, calzones, stromboli and even vegan buffalo wings (served with vegan ranch dressing, too).
 Este’s menu aims to please any type of eater.
 For meat lovers, the Vortman comes piled high with pepperoni, ham, sausage and homemade meatballs.
 Or go vegetarian with the Green 4: spinach, tomatoes, red onions and garlic.
 Vegans won’t be left out, as Este offers five varieties of pies just for them.
 Don’t miss the breaded and baked ravioli to start or the zeppoles (Italian doughnuts) to finish.
 Eat in or take out.
 Either way, you’ll be satisfied with well-made food prepared by locals who know how to do it right.

-What started as Park City’s most popular food truck in 2009 now has a permanent home, allowing locals and tourists to get their “lobstah” fix almost any day of the week.
+Home of the world’s best lobster roll, Freshies Lobster now has a permanent home, allowing locals and tourists to get their “lobstah” fix almost any day of the week.
 At Freshies Lobster, find traditional Maine lobster rolls, New England eats, salads, pies, sandwiches and more.
 Owners Ben and Lorin Smaha know the business.
 Both were raised in New England (from Maine and New Hampshire, respectively).
 Ben even has a background in baiting, trapping and harvesting.
 With a mantra of “Shore to door in 24,” they are delivering a taste of home to customers who grew up in the Northeast inside this nautical-themed casual eatery.
+Freshies was awarded world’s best lobster roll by Down East Magazine in 2017.
 Be sure to try another taste of Maine, the delicious blueberry pie, and the restaurant’s Maine sarsaparilla root soda.
-Find the food truck at Park Silly Sunday Market and more.

 If you’re looking for a lively place to gather over a great meal and a cold brew, look no further!
 Squatters offers an award-winning menu for breakfast, lunch and dinner in addition to a broad selection of world-class beers and full liquor service.
 Look for eclectic daily specials and traditional pub favorites served in a warm, friendly environment by outgoing and knowledgeable staff.
 Although much has changed since the first Squatters beer was poured in 1989, the company remains firmly dedicated to its goal of supporting a healthy community by procuring fresh, local ingredients and supporting local vendors whenever possible.
 The restaurant has plenty of space to accommodate large groups, as well as seasonal patio dining and free on-site parking.
 Squatters is also a family-friendly restaurant, offering kids’ menus and a variety of juices and sodas.

 From Diversified Bars & Restaurants (a DBR Joint), this culinary haven is for foodies who love wine and craft cocktails.
 An off-Main Street locals’ favorite, Wine Dive features a wood-fired oven and an exhibition kitchen where a host of small-plate items and artisan pizzas are prepared.
-Wood-fired pizzas are a must, with a crispy cornmeal-dusted crust and an assortment of toppings, including everything from shrimp and crispy prosciutto to dates and goat cheese.
-Wine Dive has over 100+ labels on the wine list and is the first in Park City to introduce tap wine, with 16 select reds and whites on tap to enjoy by the glass or quartino.
+Wood-fired pizzas are a must, with a crispy cornmeal-dusted crust and an assortment of toppings, including everything from spicy Italian sausage and crispy prosciutto to dates and goat cheese.
+Wine Dive has over 100+ labels on the wine list and is the first in Park City to introduce tap wine, with 8 select reds and whites on tap to enjoy by the glass or quartino.
 For a vibrant and social scene with a wine-and-dine concept, this is your place.
-Don’t forget, there’s plenty of free parking for patrons and Wine Dive is right next door to sister restaurant, Boneyard Saloon & Kitchen.
+Don’t forget, there’s plenty of free parking for patrons and Wine Dive is right next door to sister restaurant, Boneyard Saloon & Kitchen. (must be 21+)